jove-decompiler/jove/README.md

 sudo jove-loop -d nginx.jv --sysroot nginx.sysroot /usr/sbin/nginx -- -c /mynginx.conf
 ```
-## `httpd` (Netgear WNDR4500 firmadyne emulation)
+## `httpd` (Netgear WNDR4500)
-First, to cross-compile we will run the following on an x86_64 machine (assuming it is network-connected and has IP address 192.168.1.2 which is visible to guest):
+First, to cross-compile to mips32 on an x86_64 host: (assuming it is network-connected and has IP address 192.168.1.2 which is visible to guest)
 ```bash
 export PATH=$PATH:$HOME/jove/bin/mips32
 nice jove-server --tmpdir ~/tmp --port 9999